.

 "Is there anyone in there?" she asked quietly.
 "If you can talk to her, you certainly can talk to me."

-Without another word, Raven turned away and exited the room, leaving her portrait behind.
+Without another word, Raven turned away and departed the room, leaving her portrait behind.

-Today's trip into Freeport was different from that of the day before--this time, Doremi had a purpose in mind.
+Today’s trip into Freeport was different from that of the day before--for this time Doremi had a purpose in mind.
 It took an hour to find the small Institute of Art, a humble gallery displaying local art and sculpture, and featuring several painters and sculptors who offered free instruction to those wishing to learn.
 The staff was friendly, and directed Doremi to what she sought.
-In fact it was very near to Desmore's book shop: A charming Tudor structure of wood, stone, plaster and slate.
-The front door was propped open with a stone, and above the doorway was a sign depicting an artist's easel.
-Quickly, Doremi hurried up and paused in the doorway, catching sight of an old mosaic upon the ground, made up of small white and blue tiles.
+In fact, it was across from Desmore’s bookshop: A charming Tudor structure of wood, stone, plaster and slate.
+The front door was propped open with a stone, and above the doorway was a sign depicting an artist’s easel.
+Quickly, Doremi hurried up and paused in the doorway, catching sight of an old mosaic upon the ground, fashioned of small white and blue tiles.
 It was a Krellan motto of some sort that read:

 Do not disturb the artist!

 As she continued staring into the painting, an odd feeling washed over her as she began to hear the shriek of the wind and the crashing of the waves in her mind.
-Unconsciously she began leaning forward toward the canvas as louder and louder grew the sound of the hurricane.
-Now she began to sway as the deck of the ship pitched beneath her feet, and she could hear the desperate cries of the crew.
-It was almost as if she was being drawn into the painting, and suddenly she shook her head and forced herself to turn away.
-The feeling subsided and the noise vanished, replaced by the familiar clapping of horses hooves on the cobblestone street outside.
+Unconsciously, she began leaning toward the canvas as louder and louder grew the sound of the hurricane.
+Then she began to sway as the deck of the ship pitched beneath her feet, and Doremi could hear the desperate cries of the crew.
+It was almost as if she were being drawn into the painting--and suddenly she shook her head and forced herself to turn away.
+With that, the feeling subsided and the noise vanished, replaced by the familiar clapping of horses’ hooves on the cobblestone street outside.

-Either this woman is the most trusting soul on Jewel, Doremi thought, or this is the safest, most crime-free city apart from Talon.
+Either this woman is the most trusting soul on Jewelmso-bidi-font-size: 10.0pt'>, Doremi thought, or this is the safest, most crime-free city apart from Talon.

 Raven would like this one, she thought to herself.